annajersey/CuraNu/README.md

   * SASS
   * Webpack
   * Eslint, Stylelint
+  * Jest, Enzyme

 #### Description:
 The Dashboard page is made by provided mockup.
 The whole application is built with React using React Hooks.
 Design is responsive and can be viewed on desktop, tablet or mobile.
-The accordion can be customized to have single/multiple open items and default opened item.
+The accordion is a custom component and can be customized to have single/multiple open items and default opened item.
 Also, each block is collapsible.
 Widgets use mock json data.

+#####Contact Form
 To open Contact Form - click on the "Contact" link in the top menu.
-The form is auto-validated while the user is typing.
+All fields are auto-validated while user is typing.
 ### Instructions for local installation
   * Clone the repository